 Despite the arrival of official software from the big camera brands, though, there's still a chance your setup won't be supported.
 Some of the software is currently either PC or Mac-only, while many only support a limited range of recent cameras.
 If that's left you in a bind, it's still worth looking at the more foolproof method we've included directly below.

-That's why we've started below with the most foolproof method for using your camera as a webcam – and the one that tends to guarantee you the highest quality –which is using an accessory called a video capture card.
-As long as your camera can output a 'clean HDMI' signal and you have a cable to connect it your computer, this method will work and avoids issues with issues like model compatibility.
+This method guarantees you the highest quality, and as long as your camera can output a 'clean HDMI' signal and you have a cable to connect it your computer, it will avoid issues with issues like model compatibility.

 How to use your camera as a webcam: the foolproof method

 Many camera manufacturers have now released beta software solutions to let you use their cameras as webcams without any additional hardware, but these come with various limitations – including only working with select models.